Shipworm: Cultural impact

 Henry David Thoreau's poem "Though All the Fates" pays homage to "New England's worm" which, in the poem, infests the hull of "[t]he vessel, though her masts be firm".
-In time, no matter what the ship carries or where she sails, the shipworm "her hulk shall bore,/[a]nd sink her in the Indian seas".
+In time, no matter what the ship carries or where she sails, the shipworm "her hulk shall bore, / [a]nd sink her in the Indian seas".
 The hull of the ship wrecked by a whale, inspiring Moby Dick, had been weakened by shipworms.

-In the Norse Saga of Erik the Red, Bjarni Herjólfsson, said to be the first European to discover the Americas, had his ship drift into the Irish Sea where it was eaten up by shipworms.
+In the Norse Saga of Erik the Red, Bjarni Grimolfsson, an Icelander, had his ship drift into the Irish Sea where it was eaten up by shipworms.
 He allowed half the crew to escape in a smaller boat covered in seal tar, while he stayed behind to drown with his men.

-Cuisine
+Culinary Use

 In Palawan and Aklan in the Philippines, the shipworm is called tamilok and is eaten as a delicacy.
-It is prepared as kinilaw—that is, raw (cleaned) but marinated with vinegar or lime juice, chopped chili peppers and onions, a process very similar to ceviche.
-The taste of the flesh has been compared to a wide variety of foods, from milk to oysters.
-Similarly, the delicacy is harvested, sold, and eaten from those taken by local natives in the mangrove forests of West Papua, Indonesia and the central coastal peninsular regions of Thailand near Ko Phra Thong.
+It is prepared as kinilaw—that is, raw (cleaned) but marinated with vinegar or lime juice, chopped chili peppers and onions, a process very similar to shrimp ceviche.
+Similarly, T. navalis can be found inside the dead and rotten trunk of mangroves in West Papua, Indonesia.
+To the locals, the Kamoro tribe, it is referred to as tambelo and is considered as a delicacy in daily meals.
+It can be eaten fresh and raw (cleaned) or cooked (cleaned and boiled) as well and usually marinated with lime juice and chili peppers.
+Since T. navalis are related to clams, mussels, and oysters, the taste of the flesh has been compared to a wide variety of foods, from milk to oysters.
+Similarly, the delicacy is harvested, sold, and eaten from those taken by local natives in the mangrove forests of West Papua and some part of Borneo Island, Indonesia, and the central coastal peninsular regions of Thailand near Ko Phra Thong.

+In Brazil, particularly in the states of Pará and Maranhão, species from the genus Teredo and Neoteredo are considered a delicacy.
+Considered an aphrodisiac, it is mostly eaten raw or in stews.

+T. navalis grow faster than any other bivalve because it does not require much energy to create its small shell.
+They can grow to be about 30 cm long in just six months.
+Mussels and oysters, on the other hand, with their much bigger shells, can take up to two years to reach harvestable size.